 P(y|x) represents the likelihood of obtaining the target sentence words y given a source language word x, where c denotes the context of that specific word.
-The essence of NMT consists of two key elements: the "encoder" and the "decoder."
-The encoder transforms the input texts into a context vector (c), and subsequently, the decoder processes this vector to produce single word at a time for the output sentence with a length of n.
+The essence of NMT consists of two key elements: the "encoder" and the "decoder".
+The input texts are transformed into a context vector (c) by the encoder , and subsequently, the decoder processes this vector to produce single word at a time for the output sentence with a length of m.
 Unlike other machine translation approaches, NMT requires minimal domain expertise [12].
-The encode-decoder model for NMT can be represented in a block diagram with figure 5.
+The encoder-decoder model for NMT can be represented in a block diagram with figure 5.